vladopajic/go-test-coverage/README.md

 ## Contribution

-We welcome all contributions - whether it's fixing a typo, adding new features, or pointing out an issue.
-Feel free to open a pull request or issue to contribute!
+All contributions are welcome - whether you're fixing a typo, adding a new feature, or reporting an issue.
+Feel free to open a pull request or create an issue to contribute!

+See the [contributing](/docs/contributing.md) page for more details before opening a PR.

+---

 Happy coding 🌞